Airstrikes Continue Against ISIL in Syria, Iraq

 From a Combined Joint Task Force Operation Inherent Resolve News Release

 SOUTHWEST ASIA, Feb.
-22, 2015 U.S. and coalition military forces continued to attack ISIL terrorists in Syria and Iraq, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+3, 2015 U.S. and coalition military forces continued to attack Islamic State of Iraq and the Levant terrorists in Syria, using fighter aircraft to conduct five airstrikes, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Officials reported details of the latest strikes, which took place between 8 a.m. yesterday and 8 a.m. today, local time, noting that assessments of results are based on initial reports.